Paranoid mode¶

 pass,warn,fail, ormissing_hook. - Exact remediation text.

-Runtime commands should fail closed only for settings they directly control.
-For example, a paranoid hub can require a token and durable event log, but it cannot claim at-rest encryption until that hook exists.
+Runtime commands fail closed only for settings they directly control.
+For example, the paranoid hub requires a token and durable event log, but it does not claim at-rest encryption unless the operator separately supplies and verifies the SQLCipher or envelope profile.

 Boundaries¶